PennyLaneAI/pennylane/doc/concepts/varcirc.rst

     :width: 40%
     :target: javascript:void(0);

-    TEXT.

 :html:`<br>`

+All gates used, :math:`T`, (controlled) :math:`Z` rotations and a fixed :math:`CZ` gate, are diagonal in the computational basis.

 Other structures
 ****************

-Transcending the simple two-block structure allows to build more complex layers, such as this layer of a photonic neural network which emulates how information is processed in classical neural nets [REF].
+Transcending the simple two-block structure allows to build more complex layers, such as this layer of a photonic neural network which emulates how information is processed in classical neural nets [killoran2018continuous]_ [steinbrecher2018quantum]_.

 :html:`<br>`